starofrainnight/docker-mysql4/README.md

 I think MySQL4 is too old for compile as 64bits, so we build this MySQL4 in 64bits docker image with 32bits gcc mode to ensure there less problems.

+## Features

+- Base on Ubuntu:18.04 LTS image
+- Build MySQL4 with 32bits mode, for avoid problems if build with 64bits gcc

 ## Usage

 ```bash